go-compression/go-compression.github.io/site/algorithms/dictionary.md

 - Fries
 - Milkshakes

-Rather than writing down "pizza" or "fries" everytime someone order's pizza or fries, we can assign each item a unique idea, or a code.
+Rather than writing down "pizza" or "fries" everytime someone order's pizza or fries, we can assign each item a unique code.

 - **1** - Pizza
 - **2** - Fries